CesarBertinetti/congen-2022-RNAseq/read_mapping.md

 ```
 ## 5. Run for all samples.
 Let’s write a script that will do this for us!
 The shell script that works on my computer is saved as mapping_script.sh.
+Can use "touch mapping_script.sh" to create the blank file
 ```
 input="sample_list.txt"
 while IFS= read -r line